Ijaz101/GE-Analytics/README.md

 ![Sales_By_Age_Category](Dashboard_Screenshots/Sales_By_Age_Group.png)

-The Above 75 group remained the largest age category in the current year at approximately $1.7M, although sales decreased substantially from $4.3M.
+The **Above 75** group remained the largest age category in the current year at approximately **$1.7M**, although sales decreased substantially from $4.3M.

-The 60–75 group experienced one of the largest percentage declines, falling from approximately $4.2M to $1.4M.
+The **60–75** group experienced one of the largest percentage declines, falling from approximately $4.2M to $1.4M.

-The decline was therefore broad-based across all age groups, rather than being concentrated in one particular demographic.
+The decline was therefore **broad-based across all age groups**, rather than being concentrated in one particular demographic.

-An important observation is that the 30–45 age group experienced the smallest percentage decline, decreasing from $4.1M to $1.7M.
+An important observation is that the **30–45 age group experienced the smallest percentage decline**, decreasing from $4.1M to $1.7M.

 This can be investigated further to determine whether customer retention, purchasing frequency, product mix, or geographic distribution differs for this group.